sam1037/sam1037/README.md

 # Hi there 👋

 ## I am currently working on/ learning
-- League of Legends highlight generator: generate lol hihglight automatically given the raw gameplay footage
+- League of Legends highlight generator: generate lol highlight automatically given the raw gameplay footage

 <!--
 **sam1037/sam1037** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.